By Marian Smith and Elisha Fieldstadt, NBC News

 Andy Buchanan / AFP - Getty Images

-Emergency workers inspect the roof of a pub where a police helicopter crashed in central Glasgow, Scotland, early Saturday.
+Emergency services inspect the roof of a pub shortly after midnight on Nov.
+30, 2013, where a police helicopter crashed in central Glasgow, Scotland.

 Among those gathered outside the accident scene on Saturday was John McGarrigle, 38, who said that he believed his 59-year-old father, also named John, had died in the crash.

 "His friend told me she went to the toilet, heard the noise and went back into the bar," he told the Associated Press.
 "He was gone.
 There was nothing left where he'd been sitting."